Influencer Whitelisting

 Macro 500K+ Reach, not depth $5,000 – $25,000+ / 30 days Mass market launches

-Five creator signals to check before whitelisting
+Five creator signals to check before influencer whitelisting

 • Engagement rate above 2% for macro, 4%+ for micro and nano tiers